yanagh/yanagh/README.md

 - 👋 Hi, I’m @yanagh
-- 👀 I’m interested in data and business analysis
+- 👀 I’m interested in data and business analysis.
-- 🌱 I’m currently learning data analysis, using Python.
-- 💞️ I’m looking to collaborate on data analysis projects and business analysis projects.
+- 💞️ I’m looking to collaborate on project management / product management / business analysis.
 - 📫 How to reach me - telegram @YC11013 or email yana.chshyogoleva@gmail.com

 <!---